blankworker1/FEEDBACK_ZONE/README.md

 A printed poster.
 A QR code.
 A phone to your ear.

-When someone scans the code, a brief AI-guided conversation begins â€” warm, unhurried, genuinely curious.
+When someone scans the code, a brief AI-guided conversation begins - warm, unhurried, genuinely curious.
 The AI asks a simple opening question and listens.
 After a short exchange, the call ends.
 The voice disappears.

-Across the city, a live dashboard accumulates what was felt, what was mentioned, what was on people's minds â€” without ever knowing who said it.
+Across the city, a live dashboard accumulates what was felt, what was mentioned, what was on people's minds without ever knowing who said it.

 ---